Startup Storytelling – Don’t’ Tell it just Do it…

 Good stories are not easy to craft, it needs a good craftsman.
 To etch out good stories we have to create our own customers experiences, for that we need to engage with customer, engage in a meaningful way, we have to patiently understand his pain points and handhold him to mitigate the pain through a prudent usage of our product.
 This is factually a very hard effort and this is the real challenge, how to get the customer solve its problem, not just solve it but do so better than if he is using any other product.

-Competition is a reality and successful startup companies face the reality squarely and realize their… Click To Tweet
+Competition is a reality and successful startup companies face the reality squarely and realize their peg of dream.
+They defy the idiom “square peg in the round hole”… Click To Tweet

 Make the customer speak out and share his experience of meaningful engagement, the voice of customers is heard louder than the voice of the person behind the product.
 People belief the words of customers who are independent and have no anchor or prejudice for the company and the product.
 People look for pattern to take an informed and wise decision, one or two customers may not be convincing but if a number of customers representing different communities to different locations to different designation speak about the product experience, and do so consistently; it registers in their mind and it resonates well in thoughts of potential customers.
 The story has to have depth and width, lack of either dimension will make the foundation unstable and the shallowness in stories will sooner or later surface out.